 On December 11th, we provided New experience opt-in access to all customers, along with a migration tool to help create New boards based on Legacy boards.

-Some time in late 2025, we'll deprecate the Legacy experience entirely.
+Some time in early 2026, we'll deprecate the Legacy experience entirely.
 You'll have at least 90 days' warning before this happens, giving you plenty of time to complete your transition and get used to operating with the New experience.

 What are these banners?